andrewremery/andrewremery/README.md

 Hey there!

 Thank you so much for reading!
 My name is Andrew.
 I am passionate about building relationships with people.
 I provide creative solutions to solve problems and help people communicate their values.
-This is my profile for freelance and personal work.

-I work as a WordPress developer at [Madden Media](https://maddenmedia.com/)
+I work as a Web Developer at [Ithaca College](https://www.ithaca.edu/)

 **I’m interested in:**
 - WordPress